Hero Image

 RN to MSN - Accelerated

-Southern Adventist University’s accelerated RN to MSN program allows registered nurses to move quickly through nursing requirements and earn a Master of Science in Nursing without receiving a separate bachelor’s degree.
-This Christ-centered program prepares nurses for advanced clinical practice, leadership, and education roles, equipping graduates to meet the growing demand for highly skilled nursing professionals.
+Allows registered nurses to progress seamlessly to a Christ-centered master’s degree, bypassing a separate bachelor’s degree.
+Prepares nurses for advanced clinical practice, leadership, and education roles.
+Equips graduates to meet the growing demand for highly skilled nursing professionals.

 Program Highlights

-• 50–62 credit program, depending on emphasis and prior coursework
+• 50–62 credits depending on emphasis and prior coursework, fully online or hybrid format

-• Completed in approximately 2 to 3 years of full-time study
+• Completed in approximately two to three years of full-time study

-• Combines undergraduate-level general education and nursing courses with graduate-level MSN courses
+• Accelerated pathway combining undergraduate-level general education and nursing courses with graduate-level master’s classes

 • Graduates prepared for certification exams and advanced nursing practice